Back

 View source

-The Backbone of Global Communication
+The Scale of Global Subsea Infrastructure

-Historically, the myth gained prominence with the development of TAT-8, the first transoceanic fiber-optic cable across the Atlantic.
-Launched on December 14, 1988, by AT&T, British Telecom, and France Telecom, TAT-8 was groundbreaking for using optical fibers to transmit traffic between Europe and the United States.
+The myth regarding shark damage reportedly gained prominence following the development of the TAT-8 cable.
+Launched on December 14, 1988, by AT&T, British Telecom, and France Telecom, TAT-8 was a groundbreaking project that used optical fibers to transmit pulses of light between Europe and the United States.